By Workers Compensation Lawyer and Attorney Chris Sharpe

 - IME is short for Independent Medical Examination.
 In reality it is not independent and it is not medical treatment.
 It is L&I’s doctors sent out to give you their version of a PPD rating exam.

 - Permanent Partial Rating exams are done in anticipation of claim closure.
-They are performed by licensed physicians, usually IME doctors.
+The PPD rating exam determines how much money L&I will have to pay.
+These exams are opinions, gat a good opinion or you will wish you had.
+These exams are performed by licensed physicians, usually IME doctors.
 There are both favorable and unfavorable rating exams.
 Guess which type of rating exam L&I has planned for you?

 - A bad rating exam is usually done by an IME doctor.
 These doctors are hired guns who don’t listen, don’t care, and do close their eyes to your problems.
 Don’t sit back and let an IME doctor ruin your settlement.
 Get Help.
 Learn about IME’s .